sadir06/Project_Brief/personal_statements/Sumukh's Reflection.md

 ---

 ### 5. Stretch Goal: Surprise Me!
-(Branch Target Buffer)
+(Branch Target Buffer - Prototype)

-To further improve processor performance beyond the baseline requirements, I implemented a **Branch Target Buffer (BTB)** for dynamic branch prediction.
-This enhancement significantly reduces control hazard penalties by allowing the pipeline to speculatively fetch from predicted branch targets.
+As a performance enhancement beyond the baseline requirements, I attempted to implement a **Branch Target Buffer (BTB)** for dynamic branch prediction.
+This would have significantly reduced control hazard penalties by allowing the pipeline to speculatively fetch from predicted branch targets.
+However, due to implementation challenges and time constraints, we were unable to fully complete the BTB integration.
+The BTB was removed from the final version to ensure all baseline functionality remained fully working and verified.
+A prototype implementation can be found in the `Branch Prediction Prototype` branch for reference.

 **BTB Architecture:** I designed a 64-entry direct-mapped BTB (`btb.sv`) that stores predicted branch targets indexed by PC bits [7:2], with tag matching on PC[31:8] to verify correct entry identification.
 Each BTB entry contains a valid bit, a 1-bit prediction (taken/not taken), a tag field, and the predicted target address.
 The direct-mapped design provides a good balance between hardware complexity and prediction accuracy for our workload.